Who was Queen Elizabeth II?

 The UK government launched "Operation Unicorn" immediately after Queen Elizabeth II's death.
 Under this, the 8th of September will be called "D-Day" with the next 10 days until the Queen's funeral referred to as D1, D2, D3, and so on.

 After this, her body will be taken to London, where Prime Minister Liz Truss will receive it.
 On the tenth day of her death, her funeral will be held at Westminster Abbey.
-Then the Queen will be laid to rest at the King George VI Memorial Chapel.

 Who will become King or Queen of the UK after Queen Elizabeth II?

 After Queen Elizabeth II died, her eldest son, Prince Charles, ascended to the throne.
-Prince Charles' official coronation took place on 10th September 2022.
+Prince Charles' official [[coronation::A ceremony in which someone is crowned as the king or queen.]] took place on 10th September 2022.

 He will be referred to as King Charles III.
-The wife of King Charles III, Camilla, assumed the title of queen consort.
+The wife of King Charles III, Camilla, assumed the title of [[queen consort::A reigning king's wife.]].
 We wish King Charles III all the best for his future as the king of the UK.